A beautiful and impressive festive meringue dessert with a soft and smooth cheesecake centre.

 In a smaller mixing bowl whip the cream until firm.
 Add to the cheesecake mix and fold in by hand or beat in on slow speed only, until blended.
 Spray the inside of a 1 litre yoghurt container with a non-stick spray.

-Decant the cheesecake mixture into the yoghurt container and refrigerate overnight.
+Decant the cheesecake mixture into a 1 litre empty yoghurt container and refrigerate overnight.

 Meringue Base and Individuals